pcernek/supercal/README.md

 ## Usage

-1. Navigate to [Google Calendar](https://calendar.google.com/) in Chrome
-2. The extension will automatically display a floating panel with time totals
-3. If you've set up the Google Calendar API:
-   - Click the Supercal icon in your browser toolbar
+1. Click the Supercal icon in your Chrome toolbar
+2. Sign in with your Google account
-   - Click "Sign In" to authenticate with Google
+3. Navigate to Google Calendar
-   - Select a date range and click "Fetch Calendar Data"
+4. The Supercal panel will appear showing your calendar time breakdown
+5. Drag the panel to reposition it
+6. Click the arrow to collapse/expand the panel
+7. Click the refresh button to update the data

 ## How It Works